Policy Labs

 Collaborative Design for Actionable Policy

-The Impact Economy Collective supports government through policy labs developed in partnership with our members and hosted by LSE.
-These collaborative initiatives bring sector leads, together, to help explore the ways in which the impact economy can support government policy.
+The Impact Economy Collective supports government through Policy Labs developed in partnership with our members and hosted by LSE.
+These bring leaders from across the impact economy together to explore how the sector can support government policy.

 How a Lab works